 Bieler said he shares the honor with his mentors, colleagues, and students.

 “Outside of MSU, sabbatical mentors Lee Semiatin and Dierk Raabe, and colleagues such as Tae-Kyu Lee have provided timely opportunities,” Bieler noted.
 “Within MSU, K.N.
 Subramanian, Marty Crimp, Carl Boehlert, and Philip Eisenlohr and our students have enabled successful research.”

-In addition to his fellowship, Bieler was honored by TMS with the Distinguished Service Award and the Distinguished Scientist/Engineer Award.
+He previously was honored by TMS with the Distinguished Service Award and the Distinguished Scientist/Engineer Award.
 At MSU, he has been recognized with the Withrow Distinguished Scholar – Junior Award and a Withrow Teaching Excellence Award.

 He came to MSU in 1989 after receiving his PhD in materials science at the University of California, Davis.
 Prior to his doctorate work, Bieler worked in the Experimental Mechanics Division at Sandia National Laboratories in Livermore, Calif.
 He was awarded a master’s degree in ceramic engineering at the University of Washington (1980) and a bachelor’s degree in applied mechanics at the University of California in San Diego (1978).

 The Minerals, Metals & Materials Society (TMS) is a professional association that connects minerals, metals, and materials scientists and engineers who work in industry, academia, and government positions around the world.